Constant Directivity behavior, without diffraction

 The goal of a horn or waveguide is to control the sound radiation of a device (tweeter or compression driver).

-When a directivity is not constant, the device loose more and more coverage when the frequency goes up, the polar aka the energy in dB relative to the angle of radiation show us the problem :
+When a directivity is not constant, the device loose more and more coverage when the frequency goes up, the polar aka the energy in dB relative to the angle of radiation show us the problematic :

 ideal CD

-The ideal response should looks like:
+The ideal theorical response should looks like:

 ideal CD